jest-community/vscode-jest/README.md

 <summary>fully automated</summary>

 No need to manually trigger any test run, all changes will be monitored and related tests will be run accordingly.
 It is basically running jest with `--watch` or `--watchAll`.
 This is the default mode prior to v4.
 Example:
-- `"jest.autoRun": {"watch": true}` => will start the jest with the watch flag and leave all tests at "unknown" state until changes are detected.
+- `"jest.autoRun": "watch"` => will start the jest with the watch flag and leave all tests at "unknown" state until changes are detected.
+This is also the default after v4.7.
-- `"jest.autoRun": {"watch": true, "onStartup": ["all-tests"]}` => will start running all tests upon project launch to update overall project test stats, followed by the jest watch for changes.
+- `"jest.autoRun": "legacy"` => will start running all tests upon project launch to update overall project test stats, followed by the jest watch for changes.
+This was the default prior to v4.7.

 </details>